Ozark Guidance opens outdoor discovery center

 SPRINGDALE, Ark.
-(KFTA) — Kids going through behavioral treatment now have a safe place to enjoy.
+(KNWA) — Kids going through behavioral treatment now have a safe place to enjoy.

 Ozark Guidance dedicated its new outdoor discovery center at its Springdale campus on Wednesday.

-The area caters to kids who going through the center’s therapeutic day treatment.
+The area caters to kids who go through the center’s therapeutic day treatment.

 It was funded by several donors.